UoMResearchIT/Agile-Training-External-2026-Group-C/recipes/italian/carbonara.md

 ## Method (step-by-step instructions)

-1. Put the egg yolks into a bowl, finely grate in the Parmesan, season with pepper, then mix well with a fork and put to one side.
+1. Put the egg yolks into a bowl, finely grate in the parmesan, season with pepper, then mix well with a fork and put to one side.
 2. Cut any hard skin off the pancetta and set aside, then chop the meat into small cubes.
 3. Cook the spaghetti in a large pan of boiling salted water until al dente.
 This should take around 10 minutes.
 4. Meanwhile, rub the pancetta skin, if you have any, all over the base of a medium frying pan (this will add fantastic flavour, or use 1 tablespoon of oil instead), then place over a medium-high heat.